Tirana Gay Travel

 Tirana Gay Travel Tips

-If you search for Tirana gay clubs or Tirana gay bars online you may see a few of the same establishments that gay travel websites continue to propagate.
+If you search for Tirana gay bars or clubs online you may see a few of the same establishments that gay travel websites continue to propagate.

 Currency exchange booths are all around the city center.
 Use these instead of the ones at the airport where you will incur high fees.
 Local booths will let you exchange small amounts of money too, so there’s no need to convert any more than you will use.